1883 Shield Nickel - 3/2

 Description

 The 1883 Shield Nickel - 3/2 is a nickel produced at the Philadelphia Mint as part of the Shield Nickels 1866-1883 series.
-Total mintage reached 1.5 million.
-The obverse features a large Union shield with a motto ribbon and crossed arrows behind it, while the reverse displays a large numeral 5 within a circle of stars, without rays.
-Designed by James Barton Longacre.
+With a mintage of 1.5 million, this is a scarce issue — the lower-mintage of the two mint variants.
+The obverse features a large Union shield with a motto ribbon and crossed arrows behind it and the reverse displays a large numeral 5 within a circle of stars, without rays.
+Final year of the Shield Nickel.
+The 1883/2 overdate variety is a sought-after die variety for the series.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $313 to $3.1K depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 20.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #3814.
-The Shield Nickel was the first five-cent coin struck in the copper-nickel alloy that gives the "nickel" its name.
-The 1866 Rays variety and 1883/2 overdate are key varieties.
-Low-mintage proof-only dates exist toward the end of the series.

 External References